alexqfredrickson/notes/devops/kubernetes.md

 2. K8S continues to restart the continer, using an exponential backoff delay, which is also in the `restartPolicy`.
 3. The container enters a `CrashLoopBackOff` state, indicating that the container is in a crash loop.
 4. Once a container comes up successfully, the backoff delay is reset.

+## Cloud Native

+Cloud Native is a buzzword used to describe continerized ecosystems deployed to the cloud, with the intention of making applications that are resilient, agile, operational, and observable.

+Resilency means fault-tolerence, with redundancy, failover strategies, the ability to gracefully degrade, self-healing and automated recovery.
+Agility means the ability to implement agile for application development, and to quickly build and deploy applications.
+It also implies that microservices and CD pipelines are somehow an agile thing.
+Operability implies the ease of deployment and running applications, coupled with IaC.
+Observability is the ability to log, monitor, and trace applications.

+Self-healing is implemented through Deployments with ReplicaSets.
+Automation can be implemented with configuration management and IaC tools.
+CI implies code commits kicking off build/test pipelines, followed by a release pipeline.
+CD implies CI with automated deployment to production.
+Security-by-default implies zero-trust ("never trust, always verify") using mutual authentication, with secure communication channels between services, and least-privilege for components.
+Services need simple ways to detect other services on a network with minimal configuration.

+Severless applications implement "scale-to-zero", meaning that you don't always need servers to be running for a given application - for example, a Lambda application needs to "warm up" sometimes if it hasn't been invoked in a while, and you don't get charged for idle server time.